GiuseppeEsposito98/ComputerAidedLab/lab2/README.md

 ## DATA STRUCTURES
 I created 3 custom classes which are:
     - Player: which contains the coordinates of each player, the kill counter, an incremental id which is unique.
-    - Board: which contains the matrix where the player are placed, the list of players and the killed players
+    - Board: which contains the matrix where the player are placed, the list of players and the killed players.
-    - Action: which is a class without attributes that i need to computw the new coordinates at each iteration and the winner of each fight
+    - Action: which is a class without attributes that i need to computw the new coordinates at each iteration and the winner of each fight.

 ## MAIN ALGORITHM
 begin